trilinos/Trilinos/packages/muelu/doc/TutorialReadTheDocs/pages/muelu_factories_for_transfer_operators.rst

 MueLu factories for transfer operators
 ======================================

-For this example we reuse the **Recirc2D** example as introduced in :ref:`multigrid_for_non_symmetrix_problems/test_example`.
-The resulting linear systems are (slightly) non-symmetrix and classical smoothed aggregation methods may be able to solve the problem but are not optimal in sense of convergence.
+For this example we reuse the **Recirc2D** example as introduced in :ref:`multigrid_for_non_symmetric_problems/test_example`.
+The resulting linear systems are (slightly) non-symmetric and classical smoothed aggregation methods may be able to solve the problem but are not optimal in sense of convergence.

 Multigrid setup phase - algorithmic design
 ==========================================

-Smoothed aggregation based algebraix multigrid methods originally have not been designed for non-symmetric linear systems.
-Inappropriately smoothed transfer operators may signigicantly deteriorate the convergence rate or even break convergence completely.
+Smoothed aggregation based algebraic multigrid methods originally have not been designed for non-symmetric linear systems.
+Inappropriately smoothed transfer operators may significantly deteriorate the convergence rate or even break convergence completely.

 Unsmoothed transfer operators
 -----------------------------